 Disagreement over water baptism

-Sometimes people leave the Church of Christ over the unique theological positions it holds.
-While Churches of Christ have many similarities with other Christian denominations, they also have key differences such as what they believe about baptism and salvation.
+Sometimes people leave the Church of Christ over its unique theological positions.
+While the beliefs of Churches of Christ have many similarities with other Christian denominations, they also have key differences, such as what they believe about baptism and salvation.

 The denomination’s beliefs about salvation include:

 - One must be properly taught, and hear (Romans 10:14–17)